Spiritual guidance powered by AI and grounded in Scripture

 How do I explain my situation to my friends?

-Explaining Your Situation to Your Friends
+Understanding Your Situation and Explaining It to Friends

 Ask a new question and get AI Christian answers instantly.